Coronavirus FAQ: Is It A Good Idea To Buy An Air Cleaner For My Home?

 The frustrating short answer is, "It depends."

-It's accepted that the COVID-19 virus can move in multiple ways, though less is understood about how each contributes to transmission of the disease.
+It's accepted that the coronavirus can move in multiple ways, though less is understood about how each contributes to transmission of the disease.
 Those possible transmission methods include short-range airborne particles, ballistic droplets from coughing or sneezing, long-range airborne particles and contaminated surfaces.

 Portable air cleaners can limit the spread of the virus via long-range airborne particles by capturing most of those particles in a HEPA filter and cleaning the air at a rate of up to six times per hour.
 In a typical home without an air cleaner, the air gets fully changed out about once every two hours through air leakage, often aided by mechanical ventilation systems in newer houses.